Bizunesh Bekele: Personal life

 Bizunesh first married to Kebur Zabegna member Constable Nuru Wondeafrash, who served in the Korean War.
 Bizunesh was Christian while her husband was Muslim.
-The second marriage was from Mohammed Endris, a young journalist.
-In the latter life, Bizunesh suffered from health deterioration with many argued that she had hearing impairment that prevent to perform in the tour of U.S., and inability to sing after brief recovery.
-She died in 1990 before her second trip in U.S. for her medical follow-up.
+The second marriage was to Mohammed Endris, a young journalist.
+In her later life, Bizunesh suffered from health deterioration, with many arguing that she had hearing impairment that prevented her from performing in a tour of the U.S., and an inability to sing after brief recovery.
+She died in 1990 before her second trip in the U.S. for her medical follow-up.